 Skip to content

-To honor those who have distinguished themselves as mentors, The Graduate School seeks nominations of faculty who have demonstrated excellent mentorship in multiple ways that may include:
+The Graduate School seeks nominations of faculty who have demonstrated excellent mentorship of graduate students and postdoctoral scholars.
+The Distinguished Mentor Award program honors those who have distinguished themselves as mentor in multiple ways that may include:

 • Providing intellectual leadership.
 Models a record of excellence in research and/or creative work, teaching skills, research, and artistic presentation and publication; ensures that students and postdoctoral scholars master the content and skills of their discipline; clearly articulates expectations and holds students and postdoctoral scholars to high standards.